InseeFr/Bauhaus/documentation/src/content/docs/guides/concepts/how-to/configure-module.md

 ## Hide a module

 Remove it from the list.
-A module that is not declared has no tile on the home page, its routes answer with an "under maintenance" message, and its REST controllers are not loaded at all.
+A module that is not declared has no tile on the home page and its REST controllers are not loaded at all.
+On the front end its home page answers with an "under maintenance" message, and none of its other pages is reachable: their routes are not declared, so a deep link answers "page not found" without ever downloading the module code.